 The Android way is writing all your code in Java.
-But sometimes it is not enough and you need to go to the native level and write some parts of your application in C/C++.
-This is especially important when you already have some computer vision code which is written in C++ and uses OpenCV, and you want to reuse it in your Android application, but do not want to rewrite the C++ code to Java.
-In this case the only way is to use JNI - a Java framework for interaction with native code.
-It means, that you should add a Java class with native methods exposing your C++ functionality to the Java part of your Android application.
+But somethimes it is not enough and you need to go to a native level and write part of your application in C/C++.
+This is important when you already have some computer vision functionality which is written in C++ and uses OpenCV, and you want to use it in your Android application, but do not want to rewrite the C++ code to Java.
+In this case the only way is to use JNI mechanism.
+It means, that you should add a class with native methods wrapping your C++ functionality into the Java part of your Android application.

-This tutorial describes a fast way to create and build Android applications containing OpenCV code written in C++.
+This tutorial describes a fast way how to create and build Android applications containing OpenCV code written in C++.
 It shows how to build an application which uses OpenCV inside its JNI calls.
-Tutorial 3 and 4 from the OpenCV for Android SDK can be used as examples.
-OpenCV Sample "face-detect" also contain a call to C++ class.